 Colorado's roadside program is multifaceted in that it incorporates fixed and mobile sites in conjunction with patrolling.
 The Colorado State Patrol has a policy that all uniformed officers (Troopers and Port of Entry Officers) must be Level III certified upon completion of their training at the Academy.
 As part of the Patrol's mentorship and professional development initiatives, MCSAP hosts two Level I North America Standard (NAS) schools each year.
 These schools are available to all uniformed officers and each Troop Commander / District Supervisor is encouraged to send those officers who meet all minimum requirements.
-The Patrol currently has 149 certified Level I inspectors.
-Additionally, there are 32 certified Level II inspectors and 347 certified Level III inspectors, for a total of 528 certified inspectors within the Colorado State Patrol.
 Through a Memorandum of Understanding (MOU) Agreement, the Patrol currently has 21 local agencies with active, certified commercial vehicle (CMV) inspectors.
 These inspectors work with Motor Carrier Safety Assistance Program (MCSAP) Troopers and POE offices to enhance the state's CMV safety program.
 Each of these officers receive their initial and all refresher training from the Patrol.
 This is to ensure all CMV inspections conducted are consistent and uniform.
-There are currently 59 local inspectors the majority of which are Level III certified.
+There are currently 58 local inspectors, the majority of which are Level III certified.
 MCSAP currently has 22 troopers assigned to different areas of the State.
 Assigned areas are determined by CMV crash occurrence and commercial vehicle traffic flow.
 When a position becomes available due to a vacancy, MCSAP leadership conducts an extensive assessment of the area.
-A determination is then made as whether the position will remain in the current locale or moved to another area with a greater need or an increase in unsafe driving or CMV involved crashes.
-All MCSAP and Port of Entry (POE) officers utilized both fixed and mobile sites when conducting inspections.
+A determination is then made as to whether the position will remain in the current locale or be moved to another area with a greater need or an increase in unsafe driving or CMV involved crashes.
+All MCSAP and Port of Entry (POE) officers utilize both fixed and mobile sites when conducting inspections.
 POE officers station their mobile sites in areas with a high percentage of CMV involved crashes (data from State Safety Net).
+The

-The MCSAP troopers utilizes this same method when setting up mobile sites and when patrolling.
+MCSAP troopers utilizes this same method when setting up mobile sites and when patrolling.
 Each officer begins their shift with a review of the crash data for their area of responsibility.
-This information is then utilized to determine if either a mobile setup or for the MCSAP Trooper if routine patrolling will be the most effective in addressing CMV safety.
+This information is then utilized to determine if either a mobile setup or, for the MCSAP Trooper, if routine patrolling will be the most effective in addressing CMV safety.
 Through the use of these multifaceted techniques, CSP officers ensure enforcement action is initiated in "problem" areas.